InterruptSpeed/streaming-lab/README.md

 # what's next?
 + layers of security
-+ decide on a Kafka naming convention and stick to it
++ decide on a Kafka topic naming convention, and then:
 + prevent user created topics in Kafka:
 ```
 auto.create.topics.enabled = false